halcyonseeker/leibowitz/lib/thumbnailer/README.md

 ===========================================

 A simple thumbnail generation library with support for caching on the file system.
-It works by shelling out Imagemagick and ffmpeg and should in theory work for all files with `video/*` or `image/*` mime types, as well as `audio/*` files with embedded cover art.
+It works by shelling out Imagemagick, mutool (provided by mupdf) and ffmpeg and should in theory work for all files with `video/*` or `image/*` mime types, as well as `audio/*` files with embedded cover art.
 The only audio format I've found so far that don't work are flacs with ffmpeg 6.1.1.
-It also works for pdf, postscript, epub, and a handful of Microsoft office formats — these require that you have LibreOffice installed as ImageMagick calls it under the hood to convert them to pdf.
+It also works for pdf, postscript, epub, mobi, cbz, and theoretically supports fb2, fb3, and xps though I haven't had the chance to test those yet.
+Additionally it supports a handful of Microsoft office formats — these require that you have LibreOffice installed as ImageMagick calls it under the hood to convert them to pdf.

-In order to use it, install ffmpeg, ImageMagick (for best results make sure the former has been compiled with support for patent-encumbered codecs), and optionally LibreOffice, then clone this repo somewhere quicklisp can find it, and finally `(ql:quickload :thumbnailer)`.
+In order to use it, install ffmpeg (for best results make sure it's been compiled with support for patent-encumbered codecs), mupdf, ImageMagick, and optionally LibreOffice, then clone this repo somewhere quicklisp can find it, and finally `(ql:quickload :thumbnailer)`.

 Once I've satisfied every criterion on the following roadmap I'll seperate this project into its own repository and publish it on